Software Help

 When Your Exchange Has No Clean Export

 Defunct exchanges and obscure platforms are the hard cases.
 You export whatever transaction detail you can get, then map it to Koinly’s generic template by hand.
 It is solvable, just tedious, and it is exactly the kind of reconciliation work a crypto CPA does routinely.
-If you are staring at a messy export from an exchange that no longer exists, that is a reasonable point to hand it off.
+If you are staring at a messy export from an exchange that no longer exists, that is a reasonable point to bring in a Koinly expert and hand it off.

 Key Takeaways

-• Verify balances after import, and re-export all-time if anything looks off
+• Always verify balances after import, and if anything looks off, re-export the full all-time history before you start hand-editing

 Book a Call Free Guide